smsmit30/parsimony-consensus-mapping/README.md

 	through all the other scripts.
 Running this script will use the input population map files to create a consensus map

-This script requires 2 additional <Arguments>.
-The first is the
-	directory containing the population map files and the second is the number of iterations you would like to cycle through.
+This script requires 2 additional Arguments.
+The first is the directory containing the population map files and the second is the number of iterations you would like to cycle through.

 	python parsimony_wrapper.py <path/to/population/map/directory> <# of iterations>
 	example: pyhton parsimony_wrapper.py /Desktop/Sample_population_maps 8